When a tooth gets damaged, whether from tooth decay or injury, there are many different restoration options available.

 Getting Fitted With a Dental Crown

-Getting fitted with a dental crown can take several appointments with our dentists, as it may be necessary to have you return to help ensure a comfortable and secure fit.
+Getting fitted with a dental crown can take several appointments with our dentist, as it may be necessary to have you return to help ensure a comfortable and secure fit.

 Typically, though, a crown can be fitted in as little as two appointments (though it can vary on a case-by-case basis, depending on the needs of the patient).